maleksabbah/emotion-recognition-docker/README.md

   keeping the trust boundary in one place.
 The one exception is the live-mode WebSocket, which nginx routes straight to the orchestrator because that's where the WS handler lives.
-- **Per-service databases.** Each service owns its schema, avoiding shared-database coupling.
+- **Per-service databases.** Each service owns its schema (managed with Alembic migrations), avoiding shared-database coupling.
   SQLAlchemy with async sessions in every service.
 - **Presigned uploads.** Clients upload directly to object storage via presigned URLs, so large files never pass through the API.
   Live frames go via WebSocket + Redis instead, since they're small